-- Supporting carers and advocating for young

-- Educational meetings

-- Personal Education Plans (PEPs)

-- Assessments and assistance with any

-- Education Psychology Assessments)
+- Supporting carers and advocating for young people. - Educational meetings - Personal Education Plans (PEPs) - Assessments and assistance with any strategies within the school environment - Funding short falls in resources (e.g. Education Psychology Assessments)

 TACT reinvests in employing highly qualified and experienced teachers and education professionals to put children at the centre of all we do, in order to achieve the very best educational outcomes.